 In some cases, gay men opt for diamond rings that have a lot in common with the rings that engaged women typically wear.
 Often, though, gay men choose engagement rings that are similar in style to men's traditional wedding rings.
 Jewelry designers are now creating engagement rings specifically for same-sex couples.

 Some men who wear engagement rings aren't doing so because they're following a recent trend.
 Instead, they're honoring long-standing traditions from their own home cultures.
 Many Latin American countries, notably Argentina and Chile, have embraced the tradition of male engagement rings for generations.
 Men coming out of those cultures often choose to wear men's engagement rings as a statement of their own heritage — and some men marrying brides from those cultures adopt engagement rings to honor their fiancée's family traditions.

 It's not surprising that many well-known names have jumped on the male engagement ring trend, following in the footsteps of Humphrey Bogart and his groundbreaking men's wedding ring in the 1940s.
 Ed Sheeran made headlines when he showed up in public wearing an engagement ring and explaining why he was wearing it.

-Among other celebrities who have been spotted wearing men's engagement rings are Skylar Astin, Michael Bublé, Johnny Depp, and Charlie Sheen.
+Among other celebrities who have been spotted wearing a men's engagement ring are Skylar Astin, Michael Bublé, Johnny Depp, and Charlie Sheen.
 In some of these cases, their girlfriends proposed to them and offered them an engagement ring.
 In other cases, the couple decided mutually to exchange engagement rings.
 Jennifer Hudson made news a few years back when, in response to her fiancé's proposal and gift of an engagement ring, she proposed right back to him, giving him a 5-carat diamond ring to wear as a sign of their love and commitment.